krmarshall/Fainne-Mor/docs/01-rules/03-generalRules.md

 - Tasha's Racial ASI Swapping

 ## Character Creation
-### Level 1 Hitpoints
-Level 1 characters start with 2 Hit Dice and equivalent hit points of a level 2 character.
-When characters reach level 2, they don't gain hit points or a hit die.
-(If you multiclass out of level 1 swap your 2nd hit die and corresponding hit points accordingly.)

 ### Able Martials
 When you reach a combined total of 9 levels (and again at 13 and 17 levels) in the following classes, you gain an additional ASI or Feat: Barbarian, Fighter, Monk, Ranger, Rogue, and three quarters of any Artificer or Paladin levels (rounded down).
 For example, without any multiclassing, a Paladin will gain their first additional ASI at level 12 (12 * 0.75 = 9).